How Many Grams Is 1 Cup of Cocoa Powder?

 Cocoa powder is light and clumps easily.
 When you scoop a measuring cup directly into the bag, you compress the powder — packing 10–15% more weight into the same volume.
 Spooning loosely into the cup and leveling the top gives a lighter, more consistent result.

-Most professional baking recipes from the US use the spooned-and-leveled method when giving cup measurements.
-If your recipe doesn't specify, assume spooned and leveled (85–90g).
+Most US baking recipes use the spooned-and-leveled method when giving cup measurements.
+If your recipe doesn't specify, assume spooned and leveled (85–90 g).

 Cocoa Powder — Full Conversion Table